SoQuZ – Social Data as Sources of Contemporary History

 - Currently, there is no offer of established data infrastructures that systematically support historians in indexing and securing rediscovered data.

-This project aims to develop a framework for a data infrastructure for contemporary history research.
+This project aimed to develop a framework for a data infrastructure for contemporary history research.
 Before resources are spent on building a sustainable infrastructure, several fundamental questions must be answered:

 - How great is the potential use of social data in contemporary historical research?
 Can relevant data sets already be identified that are suitable for contemporary historical research?